Are you confused about choosing the right bank account to use as an NRI…? You will get the answer in this article.

 The NRO account is mainly used to make a deposit from Indian or abroad.

-An NRO account can be opened and maintained in the form of current, savings, recurring or fixed deposit account.
+An NRO account can be opened and maintained in the form of a current, savings, recurring, or fixed deposit account.

 The NRO account is maintained in Indian Rupees.

-Funds held in NRO account is repatriable but only on certain conditions as follows.
-The maximum limit of funds transferable from an NRO to NRE account is USD 1 million in a financial year.
-The transfer of funds from NRO to NRE account is subjected to taxability as per your tax slab.
+Funds held in the NRO account are repatriable but only on certain conditions as follows.
+The maximum limit of funds transferable from an NRO to an NRE account is USD 1 million in a financial year.
+The transfer of funds from the NRO to the NRE account is subject to taxability as per your tax slab.

 Interest earned on the funds in this account is taxable.

-Loans to non-resident account holders and to third parties may be granted in Rupees by Authorized Dealer / bank against the security of fixed deposits subject to certain terms and conditions.
+Loans to non-resident account holders and third parties may be granted in Rupees by Authorized Dealers / bank against the security of fixed deposits subject to certain terms and conditions.

 The NRO account can be converted into a regular resident account as and when the NRI account holder returns to India and becomes its citizen.